Need a New Car on a Tight Budget?

 Alternative Transportation

-If you live in a big city, you could consider a combination of public transportation and short-term rentals such as:
+If you live in a big city, you should consider a combination of public transportation, ride-sharing apps like Uber and Lyft, and short-term rentals for things like weekend trips or specific needs.

 This combination will allow you some flexibility while keeping your transportation costs to a minimum.
 In addition, you won't have to pay for car insurance and can start saving some money each month to put towards a replacement vehicle.